 A marketing plan is a document in which the main goals of marketing the company’s goods and services and ways to achieve them are formulated.
-Although we are talking about products in this chapter, they almost always include some component of services, such as after-sales service, advice from specially trained sellers, and (in the case of consumer goods) art of sales.
+Although we are talking about products in this chapter, they almost always include some components of services, such as after-sales service, advice from specially trained sellers, and (in the case of consumer goods) art of sales.

-to prepare arguments for the introduction of a new product;
+- to prepare arguments for the introduction of a new product;

-when changing approaches to the marketing of goods of the company;
+- when changing approaches to the marketing of goods of the company;

-when developing full marketing plans for a department, division or company for inclusion in a corporate or business plan.
+- when developing full marketing plans for a department, division or company for inclusion in a corporate or business plan.

-Our agency https://adrenaline-studios.com/ is working in the sphere of project management, and marketing plan, ready to offer solutions to all its clients.
+Our agency is working in the sphere of project management, and marketing plan, ready to offer solutions to all its clients.

 In fact, a marketing plan for one product in a separate trade zone can also be prepared, but large-scale plans are becoming more common.
 In the future, we will consider examples from various industries (production of investment and consumer goods, services).
 Despite the significant differences between the goods produced, the basic principles of marketing apply to each of them.
 Yes, the ways of using them vary, but the fundamental approach to drawing up a marketing plan does not change.
 For a marketing plan, there are no minor or too large issues.